One of the best things about summer is that you get to take your workout outside.

 11) Keep a nose out for allergies.
 If left untreated, they can lead to asthma--a common problem among athletes--and other serious conditions.
 If you're allergic to pollen (symptoms include a runny nose, itchy eyes, coughing and sneezing), plan your runs, hikes and bike rides away from any fields of weeds.
 Since pollen counts are highest in the morning, work out after 10 a.m. or stay inside.
 Shower well after outdoor exercise, and clean your nose with a saltwater rinse.

-12) Medications and supplements can make you more sensitive to outdoor conditions, so consult your doctor or pharmacist.
+12) Check your medications and supplements in case they'll worsen your sun sensitivity.
+Certain drugs or supps can make you more sensitive to outdoor conditions, so consult your doctor or pharmacist.
 "Fat-burning" supplements often contain diuretics, which can lead to dehydration; caffeine and alcohol also increase water loss.
 Some antibiotics or antidepressants, including tetracycline and the herb Saint John's Wort, can make your skin more sensitive to sunlight even if you're wearing sunscreen.

 13) Slather yourself with sunscreen before you leave home.
 Many such lotions need time to bond with chemicals in your skin; some take as long as 30 minutes to become fully effective.
 And bring the bottle with you, since even so-called "waterproof" sunscreens don't last the length of a long, sweaty workout.